-These are details that need to be extracted and mapped in NEP
+These are details that need to be extracted and mapped in NEP.

-First line is having Node Name which should be parsed and mapped to every license item.
+The attribute “NE: “ is equal to Node ID which should be parsed and mapped to every license item.

-Need to parse License Identifier, License Item, Allocated, Usage columns from this file and mapped to corresponding attributes in NEP along with Node Name prepended to every license item.
+Need to parse License Identifier, License details, Allocated, Usage columns from this file and mapped to corresponding attributes in NEP along with Node Name prepended to every license item.

 Below table provides mapping of attributes

-NodeName_NodeType_DateTime
+NodeName_NodeType_DateTime: